Skip to main content

 At this point, you should already have the contract in its contract/src subdirectory.
 Following the instructions on the preceding pages, you have compiled the contract, producing the contract's TypeScript API and other material in the managed subdirectory.

-Most of the TypeScript code you need is already written for you, in the contract/src, api/src, and bboard-cli/src directories, but two files are incomplete:
+Most of the TypeScript code you need is already written for you, in the contract/src, api/src, and bboard-cli/src directories.
+As with the counter application, bboard-cli/src/index.ts contains the main run loop of the application while api/src/index.ts contains convenient abstractions for implementing the application.
+But, two files in the project are incomplete:

 • contract/src/witnesses.ts